Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 Keita 'failed to read the signs'

-"Keita and the people around him failed to read the signs correctly, and the president's lack of understanding ignited the masses," Thomas Schiller of the Konrad Adenauer Foundation said.
+"Keita and the people around him failed to read the signs correctly, and the president's lack of understanding ignited the masses," Thomas Schiller said.

 Ibrahim Boubacar Keita became the president of Mali in 2013 after serving as prime minister from 1994 to 2000